BentoOre0/Portfolio/README.md

   - Investigated "How do Convolutional Neural Networks (CNN) compare against Support Vector Classifiers (SVC) in recognising the Baybayin script under varying degrees of rotation, noise intensities and no added distortions?"
   - See paper on google drive [here](https://drive.google.com/file/d/1Tz5_n4KKLvXJk2pD9c-VNwKGnvGy7cFN/view?usp=sharing)
 - **Project 6: Part time work with [LOCQ/SEAGAS](https://new.pricelocq.com/) Development Team**
-  - Developed a dispatching and fulfillment control system for delivery operations.
+  - Developed a dispatching and fulfillment control system for delivery operations using Node and Nest Js
   - Integrated the Viber API for automated rider messaging and order confirmations.
-  - Built a minimum viable product (MVP) using Google Apps Script + Google Sheets (no external DB yet).
+  - Built a minimum viable product (MVP) using Google Apps Script + Google Sheets (no external DB yet) and easier to use for ground staff for now
   - Deployed components to AWS serverless infrastructure for scalability.
   - Gained hands-on experience with version control workflows and collaborative deployment.
   - Currently planning to use graph algorithms for optimal rider assignment for a phase 2